Basel-Aljazaeri/to-do/README.md

 ### Get Dependencies

-To get the required dependencies, run the following command in the project root:
+To get the required dependencies, run the following command in the project root execute:

 npm install